 My research is mostly in government and system theory on a comparative party and government research with a focus on the Federal Republic of Germany as well as political communication of democratic systems, i.e. political sociology.

-My focus is on the kind of transformation processes of intermediate systems and actors due to processes such as digital transformation, globalization, and modernization.
+Here I focus on of transformation processes of intermediate systems and actors due to processes such as digital transformation, globalization, and modernization.
 Thematically, I cover changes in organizations in the digital age using the example of parties and their involvement in government processes as well as the integration of electronic communication into communication architectures.
 I see my regional focus on Western systems of government, especially in the Federal Republic of Germany, the United Kingdom, and the United States.

 Methodically, I work both qualitatively (discourse and content analysis) as well as quantitatively combined with social network analysis, as well as classical statistical methods.

 - Journal of Strategic Communication,

 - Comparative system theory, in general, informal governance

 - political communication, in general.
 Digitization and new media

 - political-cultural research, discourse research

 - qualitative and quantitative methods with a focus on social network analysis and triangulation